rabinatwayana/Spatial-Simulation-Assignments/README.md

 behaviors, analyzing system dynamics, and presenting and exporting results effectively and implementing this knowledge in real world projects.

-The code (.gaml) file for each assignment is available under the model folder.
+The code (.gaml) file for each assignment is available under the models folder.